AlphaGameDeveloper/AlphaGame.dev/pages/mbti.md

 MBTI stands for the *Myers-Briggs Type Indicator*, a system to express everyone's unique personality as one of the 16 types.
 MBTI types consist of four letters, with four individual traits.
 Because *4<sup>2</sup> = 16*, we get our 16 personalities.

 ## MBTI Research / Projects
 * [DISC to MBTI Converter](/mbti/disc-to-mbti-converter) - Convert your DISC scores to the Myers-Briggs Type Indicator!
+More information can be found in the [blog post]({% post_url 2024-04-19-disc-to-mbti %})

 <!-- Here's a quick rundown about how the system works -->
 <!--